What we are doing

 - Improving food security through cash transfers and food vouchers

-- Improving health and nutrition through integrated community health outreach
+- Strengthening health and nutrition through integrated community health outreach

-- Improving access to safe water and sanitation facilities
+- Increasing access to safe water and sanitation facilities

 - Providing hygiene education